 Another important metric is organizational capability.
 Find out the number of innovations that advance your business currently, the percentage of employees who received tools and training to assist with innovation, the number of new-to-company opportunities in new markets, the number of new competencies that spark innovation, and the current processes and formal structures that advance it.

-All these measures will help your organization recognize the long-term benefits of your innovation focus, increasing buy-in from all stakeholders and reducing the chance that a promising project will be abandoned or scaled down just because things aren’t quite on schedule.
+All these measures will help your organization recognize the long-term benefits of your innovation focus.
+By increasing buy-in from all stakeholders and reducing the chance that a promising project will be abandoned or scaled down just because things aren’t quite on schedule.

 Patience is a virtue that your organization can’t do without if you hope to produce game-changing innovations.
+Patience needs to be embedded in your innovation culture.
 To find out more about how to encourage innovation in your business, contact me.